 This free tool assists you with ticking all the boxes on time.

 You can share a list of tasks with your employees or just plan errands on your next lunch break.
 This app makes tracking your to-dos super easy.

 The free version lets you create and share lists as well as to an unlimited number of comments; upgrade to the pro version to unlock even more advanced features.

-Whether your run a removal service or locksmith business, it’s simply impossible for business owners NOT to be online today.
+Whether you run a removal service or locksmith business, it’s simply impossible for business owners NOT to be online today.

 The best way is to opt for a smart and optimised website that’ll take work off your plate while making it easy for your customers to find you.

 There are tons of options out there, but UENI is different.
-Unlike the DIY solutions that demand you build your own website without technical expertise, we’ve pre-built nearly half a million small businesses throughout Europe, across 16 cities and in 8 languages.
+Unlike the DIY solutions that demand you build your own website without technical expertise, UENI will build a website for your business for you, and our starter plan is free.

 But don’t take our word for it – here’s what our customers have to say.

 That’s why you need to spend some time on the brainstorming to make sure it’s a win.